errplane/errplane-ruby/README.md

       end
     end

 That example will ensure that any divide by zero errors in your application will be grouped together, while all other exceptions will be grouped by the normal logic.
-The custom_exception_data block gets yielded a [Errplane::BlackBox](https://github.com/errplane/gem/blob/master/lib/errplane/black_box.rb) object.
+The custom_exception_data block gets yielded an [Errplane::BlackBox](https://github.com/errplane/gem/blob/master/lib/errplane/black_box.rb) object.
 Through that object you can access exception information, request information, and custom data.
 You can also add custom data that can be viewed later in Errplane.
 This is useful if you want to capture additional context that we haven't already thought of including.
 When setting `custom_data.hash` it should always be some sort of digest like SHA1 used in the above example.

 Rails Remote Logger
 -------------------